Mousaka/elm-mob-clock/README.md

 For best user experience with keyboard shortcut use `enter` button instead of space for pause/resume/start/start next/add participant.

+The clock automatically starts next persons turn after 30 seconds.
+Currently you cannot turn this off.

 To run:

 * open index.html in browser